SarvarKh/ofn-wiki/Karma.md

     $ sudo npm install -g karma-cli

+Check that NodeJS is installed.
+If you install from a package manager you bin may be called nodejs so you just need to symlink it:
+    $ ln -s /usr/bin/nodejs /usr/bin/node

 And then you should be ready to go (see next section)....

 ## Usage of Karma